VirtualPlantLab/PlantSimEngine.jl/docs/src/extending/implement_a_model.md

 end
 ```

 The first argument (`::Beer`) means this method will only execute when the function is called with a first argument that is of type `Beer`.
-This is our way of telling Julia that this method is implementing the `Beer` model for the light interception process.
+This is our way of telling Julia that this method implements the `Beer` model for the light interception process.

-An important thing to note is that our variables are stored in different structures:

-- `models`: lists the processes and the models parameters (we use `k`from Beer here using `models.light_interception.k`)
-- `meteo`: the micro-climatic conditions
-- `status`: the input and output variables of the models
-- `constants`: any constants given as a struct or a `NamedTuple`
-- `extras`: any other value or object (*e.g.* it is used to pass the node when computing MTGs)

-!!! note
-    The micro-meteorological conditions are always given for one time-step inside the models methods, so they are always of `Atmosphere` type.
-The `Tables.jl` type (*e.g.* `TimeStepTable` or `DataFrame`) conditions are handled earlier by the generic functions, *i.e.* `light_interception()` and `light_interception!()`, not `light_interception!_()`.

-OK !
-So that's it ?
-Almost.
-One last thing to do is to define a method for inputs/outputs so that PlantSimEngine knows which variables are needed for our model, and which it computes.
-Remember that the actual model is implemented for `light_interception!_`, so we have to tell PlantSimEngine which ones are needed, and what are their default value:
+An important thing to note is that the model parameters are available from the `ModelList` that is passed via the `models` argument.
+Then parameters are found in field called by the process name, and the parameter name.
+For example, the `k` parameter of the `Beer` model is found in `models.light_interception.k`.

+One last thing to do is to define the inputs and outputs of our model.
+This is done by adding a method for the [`inputs`](@ref) and [`outputs`](@ref) functions.
+These functions take the type of the model as argument, and return a `NamedTuple` with the names of the variables as keys, and their default values as values.

+In our case, the `Beer` model has one input and one output:

 - Inputs: `:LAI`, the leaf area index (m² m⁻²)
 - Outputs: `:PPFD`, the photosynthetic photon flux density (μmol m⁻² s⁻¹)